Jugendhackt/Hashdistribution/README.md

 ##Explore which hashtags go together and analyze user data!

 Live Demo: http://100.100.219.102
-(Works only in the wlan of Jugendhackt)
+(Works only in the wifi of Jugendhackt)